aws-containers/retail-store-sample-app/deploy/terraform/eks/minimal/README.md

-# AWS Containers Retail Sample - EKS Terraform (Default)
+# AWS Containers Retail Sample - EKS Terraform (Minimal)

-This Terraform module creates all the necessary infrastructure and deploys the retail sample application on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
-This configuration will deploy all application dependencies using AWS managed services such as Amazon RDS and Amazon DynamoDB.
+This Terraform module creates all the necessary infrastructure for the retail sample application on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
+This configuration will only provision the EKS cluster and other foundational infrastructure such as the VPC.
+It will not deploy services to fulfill application dependencies such as Amazon RDS or Amazon DynamoDB (see [default configuration](../default/)).

 It provides:
 - VPC with public and private subnets
 - EKS cluster and managed node groups in multiple availability zones
-- All application dependencies such as RDS, DynamoDB table, Elasticache etc.
-- Deployment of application component Helm charts
-- (Optional) Istio support

 NOTE: This will create resources in your AWS account which will incur costs.
 You are responsible for these costs, and should understand the resources being created before proceeding.